Mchilamwar/Python_ML_Classification_Cases/Salary_Classification/readme.md

-# Prediction/Classification of Salary if employee will get salary > 50K based on the various features affecting Salaries.
+# Prediction/Classification of Salary if employee will get salary > 50K or Not based on the various features affecting Salaries.